 In an attempt to make our intentions clearer to the reader while incorporating a brief comparison of the methodologies of the two studies we have revised the text to the following:

-Although both the S. aureus and EcB studies were conducted in our lab using similar high-resolution TMT proteomic workflows, we cannot directly compare the two datasets due to limitations inherent in TMT-based proteomics.
+“Although both the S. aureus and EcB studies were conducted in our lab using similar high-resolution TMT proteomic workflows, we cannot directly compare the two datasets due to limitations inherent in TMT-based proteomics.
 TMT normalization requires a 'bridge' channel that consists of a pooled aliquot from all samples in the study.
 No shared pooled sample was available since our studies were conducted independently at different times.
 Nevertheless, the observed differences concerning healthy patients suggest distinct features of the host response that could help differentiate between these types of bacteremia.
-A more extensive study specifically designed to compare these and other types of bacteremia is warranted to confirm this through direct comparisons.
+A more extensive study specifically designed to compare these and other types of bacteremia is warranted to confirm this through direct comparisons.”

 The list of references requires extensive editing and supplementation with missing details concerning quite many listed publications.